Image Source: Encyclopedia Britannica Good Smil...

 Image credit: Dazed[/caption]

 A local photographer discovered Carangi on the dance floor in the late 1970s.
-Versace was her first significant ad campaign modeling gig, and by 1980, according to
+Versace was her first significant ad campaign modeling gig, and by 1980, according to The New York Times, she was well-known at Wilhelmina Models in New York City.

 Also read: Jinger Duggar Vuolo Says Her Brother Josh Duggar Is “Not Truly Changed”